radical-group/rct_class_2019/projects/group2/mult_exec/readme.md

 # Simple zmq multiprocessing function executor.

   ### why not rabbitmq ?
-  Rabbitmq module is coming soon, i want to see what are the diferences that RMQ is oferring compared to the ZMQ.
+  Rabbitmq module is coming soon, i want to see what are the diferences that RMQ is offering compared to the ZMQ.

   #### 1- Give the zmq_send the function you want to execute and submit.
   #### 2- Run the zmq_server